smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

-When using a rectangle ROI, it is possible to divide each perpendicular segment into two equal parts and display the average quantity for each of the two halves in the *Image Profile* graph, by selecting the ``Option:Rectange Profile Type:Half Width`` option (``Ctrl+2``).
+When using a rectangle ROI, it is possible to divide each perpendicular segment into two equal parts and display the average quantity for each of the two halves in the *Image Profile* graph, by selecting the ``Option:Rectangle Profile Type:Half Width`` option (``Ctrl+2``).

 .. image:: images/Source-Image-Profile-Window-Rectangle-Profile-Type-Menu.png